urakubo/ModelRP/README.md

 ## Nano extension on SimBiology

-We wrote utility functions for the effective implementation of RP signaling model on SimBiology/MatLab.
+We wrote utility functions for the implementation of RP signaling model on SimBiology/Matlab.
 The program [main_example.m](./main_sample.m) was written to explain how to use those functions.
-First, the extensions become callable by adding the path to the "./func" directory:
+First, the extensions become callable by adding the path "./func":
 ```
 addpath('./funcs');
 ```
-Then, define the tables of init_species and init_params, and call DefineModel to build a SimBiology model object:
+Define the tables "init_species" and "init_params," and call DefineModel to build a SimBiology model object:
 ```
 _species   = {
 		'A'		, 2	;